 With that $100,000, you can borrow as much or as little as you want, up to the limit.
 Here's where the flexibility and appeal of a HELOC comes in to play.
 If you never actually use more than, say, $20,000 of the credit line, you will only pay interest on that amount.

 Low interest rates and the flexibility of a HELOC can make them seem like an attractive option right now.
 But there are always things to consider before you borrow.

 Because HELOCs are a secured line of credit, the interest charged on what you borrow is generally lower than an unsecured line of credit (like a credit card).
 Remember, though, it's your house that's securing the loan.
 So, if you default, your lender could foreclose on your house.

 Which is why it's important to think about how you plan to use the money, as well as your past spending habits.
-If you aren't sticking to a sound budget, have a history of being reckless with credit, or a currently struggling to pay off debt, a HELOC is probably not a wise financial decision.
+If you aren't sticking to a sound budget, have a history of being reckless with credit, or are currently struggling to pay off debt, a HELOC is probably not a wise financial decision.

 Also keep in mind that while interest rates are low right now, they are likely to rise during the life of your HELOC.
 So, you should also plan for potentially higher payments.

 We're here to help

-There are many reasons that may make a HELOC seem like a particularly attractive option right now: low interest rates, withdrawal only what you need, pay interest only on what you borrow.
+There are many reasons why a HELOC might seem like a particularly attractive option right now: low interest rates, withdraw only what you need, pay interest only on what you borrow.

 But a HELOC can also be risky.
-Interest could rise over the life of your loan.
+Interest rates could rise over the life of your loan.
 Unhealthy spending and borrowing behaviors could potentially get you in to trouble.
 And considering it's your house that's securing the line of credit, applying for a HELOC is something you want to make sure is right for you.

 If you still have questions or concerns, we're always here to help.
 Speak to one of our Real Estate Loan Officers, or check out some of our free online financial education resources.